Chasing Time Writer Services

 Although language and vocabulary have always been Elizabeth’s first love, she comes to Chasing Time from a background in business; including report writing and creating content for presentations and speeches.
 However, Elizabeth has taken the leap and immersed herself fully in to the literary world, earning longlistings and shortlistings for her writing for children and Young Adults along the way.
-She is now joint co-ordinator of the South-East Scotland branch of The Society of Children’s Book Writers and Illustrators (SCBWI), as well as a member of The Scottish Association of Writers and the Society for Editors and Proofreaders (SfEP).
+She is an active member of The Society of Children’s Book Writers and Illustrators (SCBWI), and is a sub editor for their online magazine, ‘Words & Pictures’, as well as a member of The Scottish Association of Writers and The Society of Authors.

 “It has been said many times (affectionately I hope), that my ability to spot a stray punctuation mark from a thousand paces is legendary!
 On a more serious note however, I do have a strong working knowledge of the literary industry and am eager to pass on advice and the many tips I have picked up along the way, from how to pitch to agents and editors, to making sure that your initial approach and submission package is as strong as it possibly can be – you only have one chance to make a good first impression!
 There’s nothing I like more than sharing my passion for writing and encouraging others to be the best that they can be.”

 Dawn Geddes, BA Corporate Communications